Description of program

 Requirements for continuing eligibility and graduation

-- The undergraduate degree must be awarded within one calendar year after initial enrollment in the Accelerated M.A. program.
-Students not meeting this requirement must reapply to be admitted to the graduate program.
+1. The bachelor's degree must be awarded within one calendar year after initial enrollment in the accelerated M.A. program.
+Students who fail to complete the bachelor's degree in this time frame must reapply to be admitted to the M.A. program.

-- The requirements for the M.A. degree must be completed within 24 months from the completion of the bachelor’s degree.
-Students unable to meet this requirement must apply for an extension with Director of Graduate Programs in the Department of Economics.
+5. Students must complete the requirements for the M.A. degree within 24 months after completion of the bachelor's degree.
+Students unable to meet this requirement must apply for an extension from the Central Graduate Committee.